 The courts assess each parent’s ability to provide for the child’s needs, including their physical and mental health, parenting skills, and stability in terms of employment and living arrangements.
 A parent’s history of abuse, neglect, or substance abuse can significantly impact custody decisions.

-Texas recognizes two primary types of custody: joint custody (referred to as “joint managing conservatorship”) and sole custody (referred to as “sole managing conservatorship”).
+Texas recognizes two primary types of custody: joint custody (referred to as “joint managing conservatorship”) and sole custody (referred to as “sole managing conservatorship”).- Joint Managing Conservatorship

 Sole custody is granted when the courts determine that it is in the child’s best interests to have one parent assume primary decision-making authority and physical custody.
 Sole custody may be awarded if there is a history of abuse, neglect, or other factors that pose a risk to the child’s well-being.